 If you’d like to learn more about House Swapping or Home Exchange, I invite you to read our article Affordable Travel for Retirees or buy this book through our Amazon affiliate link.
 You’ll get Amazon’s great prices without paying a penny more and we’ll get a few cents commission for which we are grateful.

 Book Description from Amazon: If you like to travel and you have more time than money, you definitely need to know about home exchange and how to do it.
 Let this book be your guide.

-Sam and Judy Robbins have been avid home exchangers for over 20 years and have completed more than 70 exchanges in many different parts of the world.
+Sam and Judy Robbins have been avid home exchangers for over 20 years and have completed over 70 exchanges in many different parts of the world.